stimpy77/FastKoala/README.md

 ###Critical Limitations###

 Basic support for projects under source control is planned but not yet implemented.
-Please do not use if you are using source control, especially if you are using TFS.
+Please do not use if you are using Visual Studio integrated source control, namely if you are using TFS.

 Web sites are not supported and will never be supported.